dvsa/cvs-tsk-enquiry-evl-file-push/README.md

 Run `npm run debug`.
 This will instruct serverless offline to 'invoke' the lambda with a payload and then stop.
 The actual process involves a number of steps.

-- Start serverless-s3-local.
+- Start serverless-s3-local
-- Create an instance of the lambda.
+- Create an instance of the lambda
-- Invoke the lambda with a payload.
+- Invoke the lambda with a payload
-- Stop serverless-s3-local.
+- Stop serverless-s3-local

 ## Debug Lambdas Locally

 There are three debug configurations setup for vscode.

-- Debug Jest Tests: runs `jest` with the debugger attached.
+- Debug Jest Tests: runs `jest` with the debugger attached
-- Debug Start: runs `npm run start` with the debugger attached.
+- Debug Start: runs `npm run start` with the debugger attached
-- Debug Invoke: runs `npm run debug` with the debugger attached.
+- Debug Invoke: runs `npm run debug` with the debugger attached

 There is an issue with the last two configurations.
 The debugger does not automatically close after the debugging session.
 It needs to be manually stopped before you can start a new session.